Thursday, 30 October 2008

 We can now walk through the lounge and kitchen with out high stepping over boxes.
 I'm finding bits of tape everywhere, but at least we've gotten all the boxes flattened and out of the lounge room.

+This morning while I measured out the property for a fence the neighbors surprised me and said hello through their kitchen window.
+I was attaching one end of the measuring tape the chain link fence that runs the length of our properties and looking out for their dogs, didn't even think about people up and wanting to say hello to the outside world at that time of morning (6am).
 I haven't quite figured out the other neighbors yet, so far there's Liz, who's a really nice mature womyn, Ron also of mature age and stare -er, and two young people in their 20's who come and go (haven't met them yet).
 I guess they'll come to the bbq as well as the fencing will affect them to.
 We have a retaining wall seperating the back half of the properties at the moment and we would like to install a fence to run along the front halves.

 The first major operation on the property is to install a fence.
 Mick said that I'm in charge of design and procurment, while he's on labour duties.
 He's said this about everything, I design and decide, he does.